- Where can I buy Spark R&D Gear?

 The Voile crampons use a different pin system and attach on the outside of the touring bracket and therefore are NOT compatible with any Spark R&D bindings.
 We sell our own crampons which are compatible with our bindings.
 Check them out here.

-- The bindings don’t slide on my new pucks easily?
+- Why don’t my bindings slide on my new pucks easily?

 - My bindings hang off my heel edge, what should I do?

-Check your puck installation and make sure the Inline Disc (One Slot) is on the heel side of your board and the Parallel Disc (Two Slot) is on the toe side.
-For stance angles between roughly -12 and 12 degrees the “A” on the Inline Disc should point toward the board centerline.
+If you have Voile pucks check your puck installation and make sure the Inline Disc (One Slot) is on the heel side of your board and the Parallel Disc (Two Slot) is on the toe side.
+For stance angles between roughly -12° and 12° the “A” on the Inline Disc should point toward the board centerline.
 For steeper angles, the “B” should point toward the board centerline.
 This Board Set-up Quick Start Guide has suggestions for getting your setup just right.

 - Do you have spare parts available?